kernelshreyak/dsa_learning/README.md

 by type.

 <br>
-This repo also contains Competitive Programming exercise solutions from Hackerrank, Codechef etc. which have been attempted (successfully) by me
+This repo also contains Competitive Programming exercise solutions from GeeksForGeeks, Hackerrank, Codechef etc. which have been attempted (successfully) by me